Nicolas-31/IKT590/README.md

 Title: On the use of Denoising Autoencoders and Deep Convolutional Adversarial Networks for Automated Removal of Date Stamps

-About: This is the master thesis project conducted by Nicolas Anderson, Mikael Paavola and Johnny Sognnes at the university of Agder, Norway between Jan 2019 - May 2019
+About: This is the master thesis project conducted and contributed by Nicolas Anderson, Mikael Paavola and Johnny Sognnes at the university of Agder, Norway between Jan 2019 - May 2019